m4sc0/new/README.md

 A CLI tool to create new projects or files from versioned template images.

-`new` is a fast and minimal command-line utility for generating new project structures using local templates.
-It uses a Docker-style image syntax (like `project/python:3.10`) and supports dynamic placeholder replacement, user prompts, and `$EDITOR` integration.
+`new` is a fast and minimal command-line utility for generating new project structures using local or remote templates.
+It uses a Docker-style image syntax (like `project/python:3.10`) and supports placeholder replacement, user prompts, and `$EDITOR` integration.

 ## 🚀 Features

 - Create new projects using versioned **template images**
+- Build custom templates from local folders (`new build`)
+- Upload local templates to a remote registry (`new push`)
-- Supports building local templates with `new build`
+- Browse and download remote templates (`new list remote`, `new pull`)
-- Intelligent **placeholder replacement** from context (like timestamp, user, etc.)
+- Placeholder-based generation with intelligent defaults
+- Secure upload via token prompt
+- Cache-based architecture (`~/.cache/new/templates`)
-- Auto-opens generated files in `$EDITOR` (optional)
+- `$EDITOR` support to open main file after creation (optional)
-- Clean, cache-based template system (`~/.cache/new/images`)
-- Future-proofed for remote registries (e.g. `new pull`, `new list remote`)

 ## 📦 Installation

-Clone the repository and run via symlink or wrapper script:
+Clone the repository and use via symlink or wrapper script:

 ```bash
 git clone https://github.com/m4sc0/new.git